wikimatze/wikimatze.de/_drafts/2012-09-05-installing-a-new-machine.md

 I added the `-y` option to confirm all occuring messages with **yes** to keep up the installation of packages.
-You can find the original file for this part on GitHub [ubuntu_install.sh](https://github.com/wikimatze/dotfiles/blob/master/scripts/ubuntu_install.sh)

-## Reboot your system
+## Reboot

-After applying all the changes to the systems, we need to restart our system with `sudo init 6`.
+After applying all the changes to the system, we need run `sudo init 6`.
 After that, all should be running and you should have a bunch of new programms installed on your machine.
-Now it's time to go on to the next step.

-## Adding symlinks
+## Symlinks

 Symlinks are great.
 They are a special type of a file that contains a reference to another file or directory.
+I need them to set up my `*.dot` config files and directory structure.
 Creating a symlink is easy:

 ```bash